St. Elizabeth’s History

 Not long after this the Rev. John H. Wright, who was the Vicar of the Calvary Episcopal Church in Arcadia, found Canonchet Chapel.
 The Episcopal Diocese of Rhode Island was looking to establish another Episcopal Church in southwest Rhode Island.
 The Rev. Wright convinced them that Canonchet Chapel was the perfect fit.
 Therefore in 1939, the chapel was accepted into the Diocese of Rhode Island as an organized mission.

-The chapel was formally named St. Elizabeth’s in honor of Deaconess Elizabeth Trask who had worked tirelessly toward establishing the chapel as an Anglican Mission.
-On June 11, 1939, the Rt.
-Rev. Grandville, Bishop of Rhode Island, administered the first service of Confirmation and on June 18, 1939 St. Elizabeth’s was dedicated to the Glory of God.
+The chapel was formally named St. Elizabeth’s and on June 11, 1939, the Rt.
+Rev. Granville G. Bennett, Suffragan Bishop of Rhode Island, administered the first service of Confirmation and on June 18, 1939 St. Elizabeth’s was dedicated to the Glory of God.

 The horse barn was eventually converted into a parish hall for Sunday School and parish functions.
 The church was able to purchase additional land in the late 1960’s and then in 1972, they were able to put in a new parish hall.
 It designed to include kitchen facilities, a sacristy, an organ room, a parish office and a vicar’s office and of course a place for parish functions.
 In addition, 1976 a new paved parking lot was put in to accommodate the growing parish.

 During the 1940’s and 1950’s, St. Elizabeth’s had to share priests with other churches.
 Beginning in the 1960’s, the church has enough congregants to have its own priest.
 Father Bedrosian came in 1965 and served at St. Elizabeth’s until 1983.